dromie/go-lldpd/README.md

 machineuuid: 3be6c846-57de-432a-b50e-61c6c559b6bb
 timestamp: 2006-01-02T15:04:05Z07:00
 ```
 The config file location cannot be modified.

+If config file cannot be found, then sysName will be either the first commandline argument, or the hostname (if no command line arg)

 go-lldpd also expects 2 distinct uplinks to the switch, otherwise it will die.

 Example systemd service is also bundled.